 In order to identify defects in the pipelines, a non-toxic smoke was forced into the sewer pipes.
 Breaks in the sewer pipes will allow the smoke to escape.
 Normally one line segment upstream and downstream of the manhole is tested at one time.
-Table 4 presents an inventory of all mainline sewer within Basin 10.

-Field documentation of the defects is extremely important and include sketches of each system defect along with pertinent information for prioritizing the defects.
+Field documentation of the defects is extremely important and includes sketches of each system defect along with pertinent information for prioritizing the defects.
 Color digital photographs were taken to document each defect during smoke testing.

 Pipeline repair recommendations are separated according to those on private property and municipal right of way.
-Table 4 presents the summary of recommended repairs on private and municipal laterals for each basin.
+Appendix C presents the summary of recommended repairs on private service laterals.
 Referenced smoke sketches and photographs are included in the electronic files that accompany this report.
-Abandoned service lines were identified at various locations and these service lines should be disconnected at the property line and a cleanout installed.
 In general, defects on private property are normally the responsibility of the property owner to repair and current city codes and ordinances should be used to ensure compliance.
+The recommended repair costs associated with private laterals is \$7,650.
+Also included in Appendix C are the location sketches for each defect identified along with documentation photographs.